-The Debug Log window displays debugger output, such as diagnostic messages, macro-generated output, event log messages, and information about trace.
+The Debug Log window displays debugger output, such as diagnostic messages, macro-generated output, and information about trace.

-It can sometimes be convenient to log the information to a file where you can easily inspect it.
+It can sometimes be convenient to log the information to a file where you can easily inspect it, see Log File dialog box, page 75.
 The two main advantages are: